stereobooster/exact-online-string-matching/README.md

 ## TODO

+- expose page with diagram alone to allow embeding with iframe
+- expose daigram as SVG file to allow downloading
 - show metadata in sidebar
 - client-side content-graph.
 I can render it on the server side, but I don't like it
   - use the same colors as in timeline visualisation